orstrings/bylaws/bylaws.md

 Article IV - Committees
 -----------------------

 ### Section 1.
-Nominating Committee

-There may be a Nominating Committee consisting of three (3) Directors, who shall be elected by a plurality of the votes cast by the Directors of the Corporation at each Annual Meeting and shall serve until the next Annual Meeting.
-If in existence, the Nominating Committee shall present a slate of nominees for the Board of Directors at the next Annual Meeting following its election.

-### Section 2.
 Executive Committee and Other Standing Committees

-The Board of Directors, by resolution adopted by a majority of the entire board, may designate from among its members an Executive Committee and other standing committees consisting of three (3) or more Directors.
+The Board of Directors, by resolution adopted by a two-thirds majority of the entire board, may designate from among its members an Executive Committee and other standing committees consisting of three (3) or more Directors.
 The standing committees shall have such authority as the Board shall by resolution provide; and the Executive Committee shall have all the authority of the Board, except that no such committee shall have authority as to the following matters:

 a.
 The filling of vacancies in the Board or in any committee.